Surprising revelations about the role of black Communists in a notorious case of bigotry and injustice

 "Walter T. Howard has made a solid contribution to the history of Communism and race and labor....
 There are some fascinating discussions of the scope and dynamics of global grassroots efforts to free the Scottsboro boys....
 Another important theme that the documents address is the tension between African-Americans in the Party and middle-class black leaders and civil rights organizations like the NAACP.
 Historians interested in class and political tensions within the African-American community will find these documents especially useful....This book is especially important after the election of Barack Obama as president....
 Howard reminds us of the deep interconnections of race and class oppression and of a vibrant and rich tradition of radical black activism."

-Walter T. Howard is Professor of American History at Bloomsburg University in northeastern Pennsylvania.
-He is the editor of B.D.
+Walter T. Howard (1951-2015) was Professor of American History at Bloomsburg University in northeastern Pennsylvania.
+He was the editor of B.D.
 Amis, African American Radical: A Short Anthology of His Writings and Speeches and the author of Lynchings: Extralegal Violence in Florida During the 1930s.